Best Hammock Underquilts – A Buying Guide

 - The instructions should be more comprehensive

-Moving on to the design of the unit, you should note that it is made to follow the contour of the body.
-You just have to install it snugly beneath your hammock by using the shock-cord suspension system, which is wholly adjustable.
+Moving on to its design, you will notice that it follows the contour of the body.
+You just have to install it snugly beneath your hammock by using the adjustable shock-cords.

 - This is an excellent option for the casual camper